alex35469/fingerpatch/README.md

 #### Cleaning
 In the previous step, the attacker ends up with a raw database of the crawled Packages metadata.
 Many attributes of package's metadata are useless for the attacker.
 And might want to get rid of them. (i.e. the attacker may not want to keep the `Maintainer` field).

 While doing a capture, the attacker will mostly only be interessted about the package's name and version the victim is updating.
 It make sense to drop every package's metadata that have the same size, name version and maybe architecture.
-This opperation will reduce his database and thus the time it will take to do a mapping
+This operation will reduce his database and thus the time it will take to do a mapping

-#### Mining
+#### Resolving dependences

-After cleaning, the attacker still have some task to do before recording the Captures.
-Indeed,
+Go through all the dependencies in each packages to recursively find the whole tree of dependencies.
+(Not the first-level dependencies).

 #### Matching

-Where the attacker succeed if he can with high probabilities match a captured package to a crawled package.
+Where the attacker succeed if he can with high probabilities match a captured packet trace to a crawled package.

-## Issues

 ## Docs

-Administrative documents, project report etc.
+contains

+- Project report

+- Slides Presentations